mike247/funda/README.md

 # funda_code_challange
-This is my code example for the funda demo
+This is my example code for the funda front end challange

+First of all clone the repo

 ## Project setup
 To install the npm dependencies run command